 The CMTS MUST set the Timeout for Admitted QoS Parameters for the service flow to the value specified for this timer.
-In the case of a flow with multiple sub-flows, the flow's Timeout for Admitted QoS Parameters is set to the value of timer T7 from the most recently received Gate-Set message for any sub-flow on the flow.
 The Timeout for Admitted QoS Parameters limits the period of time that the CMTS must hold resources for a service flow's Admitted QoS Parameter Set while they are in excess of its Active QoS Parameter Set.
-Please see [4] for more details on the use of the Timeout for Admitted QoS Parameters.
+Please see [9] for more details on the use of the Timeout for Admitted QoS Parameters.